MinatoNamikaze02/jargon/README.md

 # Jargon - A Privacy Policy Analysis model using Named Entity Recognition (NER)

 This project aims to analyze privacy policies using Named Entity Recognition (NER).
-The goal is to automatically extract relevant information from privacy policies, such as business-related topics, legal aspects, regulations, usability factors, educational aspects, technology, and multidisciplinary aspects.
+The goal is to automatically extract relevant information from privacy policies, such as business-related topics, legal aspects, regulations, usability factors, educational aspects, technology, and multidisciplinary aspects to name a few.

 ## Project Overview